 Well, Chai Latte Cupcakes, in this case.
 Figure it’s an easier way to enjoy the cake, rather than torting full cakes.

-Anyway, my Chai Latte Cake has a fairly storied history!
+Anyway, these chai spice cupcakes have a fairly storied history!

-Way back in the day - when I had a custom cake business - it was absolutely the most popular flavour I offered.
+Way back in the day - when I had a custom cake business - my chai cake was absolutely the most popular flavour I offered.